 CNN reporter pretended to be on phone call during pro-Kavanaugh gathering, book claims

-A new book claims that an unnamed CNN reporter pretended to be on a phone call when a massive gathering of women lobbied a swing-vote senator to support Supreme Court Justice Brett Kavanaugh.
+A new book claims that an unnamed CNN reporter pretended to be on a phone call when a massive gathering of women attempted to lobby swing-vote Sen. Jeff Flake, R-Ariz., to support Supreme Court Justice Brett Kavanaugh.

-The reporter feigned the phone call, authors Mollie Hemingway and Carrie Severino said, as hundreds of female Kavanaugh supporters visited Sen. Jeff Flake's, R-Ariz., office at the end of 2018.
+The reporter feigned the phone call, authors Mollie Hemingway and Carrie Severino said, as hundreds of female Kavanaugh supporters visited Flake's office at the end of 2018.
 Flake had been the center of controversy during that time, as he was one of the few Republicans hesitating to support Kavanaugh's confirmation.

-Severino and Hemingway made that claim in their book "Justice on Trial: The Kavanaugh Confirmation and the Future of the Supreme Court," which they wrote after interviewing more than 100 sources.
+Severino and Hemingway made that claim in their book "Justice on Trial: The Kavanaugh Confirmation and the Future of the Supreme Court," which they published after interviewing more than 100 sources.

-The book is a scathing indictment of media outlets, which claimed not only failed to report on Christine Blasey Ford's background but also irresponsibly presented accusations against then-nominee Kavanaugh.
+The book is a scathing indictment of media outlets, which the authors claim not only failed to report on Christine Blasey Ford's background but also irresponsibly presented accusations against then-nominee Kavanaugh.

 TRUMP TEAM HELD BACK DIRT ON KAVANAUGH ACCUSER, NEW BOOK SAYS

-The media's bias was so bad, the authors claim, that one female Kavanaugh clerk eventually realized that unless she did live interviews, outlets would simply edit out her statement supporting him.
+The media's bias was so bad, the authors claim, that one of Kavanaugh's female clerks eventually realized that unless she did live interviews, outlets would simply edit out her statements supporting him.

 The authors also point to outlets' refusal to cover a group of women visiting Senate Judiciary Chairman Chuck Grassley's, R-Iowa, office.